RTE director general Dee Forbes suspended amid furore over Ryan Tubridy salary

 NUJ members at RTE organised an emergency meeting on Friday to discuss the controversy.

-Irish secretary of the NUJ Seamus Dooley said the revelations had caused “upset, anger and resentment” right across RTE.
+Irish secretary of the NUJ Seamus Dooley called for a broad investigation into corporate governance issues at RTE.

-He added: “This is GUBU stuff – grotesque, unbelievable, bizarre, and unprecedented in scale.
+He said there is “great anger” among RTE members and added that an investigation into industrial relations processes within RTE was also needed.

+Mr Dooley said the union was seeking an apology from management to staff as well as a meeting with the trade union group.